 There is no need to prepare for an ear examination.
 But the ear canal (auditory canal) and eardrum are quite sensitive, so it is important to hold your head still during the examination in order to avoid pain.
 If the doctor touches the back wall of your ear canal with an instrument, it might make you want to cough.

 Before examining your ear, your doctor will ask you a few questions, such as whether you have earache, ringing in your ears, dizziness or problems hearing.
 Information about previous ear problems or any hearing problems in your family could be important too.
 After talking with you about these things, the doctor will usually first look inside your ear using an instrument called an otoscope.
 This may be followed by other kinds of examinations or tests if necessary.

 Your hearing can be tested in different ways.
 Doctors typically use a combination of different methods.
 There are subjective hearing tests, which depend on patients’ own reports of what they can hear.
 These include whispered and spoken voice tests, tuning fork tests and audiometry tests.
-And there are objective hearing tests, which don’t depend on patients’ reports of what they can hear.
-Instead, their hearing is measured using special devices.
+And there are objective hearing tests, which measure hearing using special devices.
 Examples of these tests include tympanometry, OAE tests and auditory brainstem response tests.